-The Ad Hoc Editor supports the creation of views for various types of reports: tables, crosstabs, and charts.
-You intuitively interact with the editor to create these views by simply dragging and dropping elements.
+The Ad Hoc Editor is an interactive tool for creating views for various types of reports: tables, crosstabs, and charts.
+You create these views by simply dragging and dropping elements.
 You can add and summarize fields, define groups, label and title the report, and format data for each field.
-You can also use the editor to explore and analyze data interactively.
+The effects of your changes are evident immediately, and you can adjust the display to highlight the most relevant and compelling aspects of your data.